 Since Vancouver 2010, Gough’s consistency has been remarkable.
 In the last three seasons, she has finished the year ranked in the top five of the World Cup standings, including second place overall in 2013-14 thanks to podium finishes in six of the nine races.
 She added another bronze medal at the 2013 World Championships following a fourth place finish in 2012.

 As a strong starter, Gough is also a vital component in the team relay, setting the stage for Sam Edney as well as the doubles team of Tristan Walker and Justin Snith.
-In the event that will make its Olympic debut at Sochi 2014, the quartet won silver at the 2013 World Championships following bronze in 2012.
+In the event that made its Olympic debut at Sochi 2014, the quartet won silver at the 2013 World Championships following bronze in 2012.